Three Tips for Current Fellows From a Supreme Fellow

-By the second year of my fellowship, my responsibilities extended much farther than the original job description.
-My work expanded into recruitment, sustaining school partnerships and writing a semester’s worth of curriculum; valuable skills I am grateful for practicing.
+By the second year of my fellowship, my responsibilities extended much further than the original job description.
+My work expanded into recruitment, sustaining school partnerships, and writing a semester’s worth of curriculum; valuable skills I am grateful for practicing.

 Because I was so immersed in my work, when I started polishing my resume it was hard to think of all of my professional outcomes.
 So tip #2: As you work on these additional projects and continue to develop your professional skills, write them down onto your resume and make sure to add your results!